 The Commemorative Work on Public Space Amendment Act of 2000 also establishes the Commemorative Works Committee to advise the Mayor and District Council on commemorative works applications.
+Membership was amended in 2021 to add additional public members.
 The Committee is chaired by the Director of the Office of Planning, includes eight other District of Columbia agencies, and three citizen members appointed by the Mayor.

-If you are a resident of the District of

-Columbia and interested in serving as

-a Public Member of the

-Commemorative Works Committee,

-check out how to join a board or

-commission on the Mayor's Office of

-Talent and Appointments webpage:
+If you are a resident of the District of Columbia and interested in serving as a Public Member of the Commemorative Works Committee, check out how to join a board or commission on the Mayor's Office of Talent and Appointments webpage:

-https://mota.dc.gov/page/join-boardor-commission
+https://mota.dc.gov/page/join-board-or-commission.
 Citizen members are required to have an active interest or background in visual arts, architecture, urban planning, civic design, or history.